Jordan-Pierce/CoralNet-Toolbox/Toolbox/README.md

   - annotations

-## CoralNet API ☁️
+## API ☁️

 CoralNet's API can be very useful for getting model predictions from any public source, though the ability to do so is not universally accessible.
 This code can be used to have an existing source's model perform predictions on publicly available images.

 CoralNet's API expects URLs that are publicly available;it will the image and make predictions for it, given a list of points.
 In the original [tutorial](https://coralnet.ucsd.edu/pages/help/api/tutorials/)